owkin/HE2RNA_code/README.md

 ## Data collection and preprocessing

 To ensure reproducibility of the results, coordinates of the tiles used in the paper (necessary to extract tile images and features from whole-slide images) are provided in the archive tile_coordinates.gz.

+EDIT: due to an issue related to data quota, file tile_coordinates.gz should be downloaded instead from https://drive.google.com/file/d/1PJsUv1SQieJs7hqtWOqW68v1K9c-mIF6/view?usp=sharing.

 To uncompress it, run
 ```bash
 tar -xzvf tile_coordinates.gz
 ```